Page last updated on October 5, 2016

 - Laundry Room – Located on the 2nd floor between W and X towers, the laundry is a community space that allows Mead residents to wash and dry their clothes conveniently.
 Laundry costs $1.00 to wash and $0.75 to dry and can be paid for with Claremont Cash on a Pitzer student ID card or with quarters.
 There are tables and chairs in the laundry room, so residents can stay nearby and work on other things while their laundry is being washed.

 - Community Kitchen – The Mead Community kitchen is located off the lobby between W and X towers.
 The Mead kitchen is available for residents to do personal cooking projects and for the staff to prepare for events.
 The kitchen has a refrigerator, oven, stovetop, sink, and a small dining area.
 Some cooking supplies for the kitchen are available for checkout from the West Hall Service Desk.

 - Marquis Library and Reading Room – The Lucian Marquis Library is located off the lobby between W and X towers.
-A comfortable study lounge and desks provides a quiet space.
-There are also basic reference materials and books may be taken out for a limited time.
+A comfortable study lounge and desks provide a quiet space.
+There are also basic reference materials and books that may be taken out for a limited time.